-Dane Huffman is executive Web producer at NBC-17 in the Triangle region of North Carolina.
-He previously worked at WRAL.com and, for 24 years, in the sports department of The News & Observer as a reporter and editor.
+Dane Huffman is managing editor at Triangle Business Journal.
+He previously worked at WRAL.com in Raleigh, North Carolina, and in the sports department of The News & Observer as a reporter and editor.
 In this guest post, first published on Facebook, Huffman looks back at how a headline captured the essence of the 1983 N.C.
 State basketball team.

 Of course, at that point they’d had a miracle run through the ACC Tournament and had beaten Pepperdine in the first round of the NCAA Tournament.
 After that UNLV game, I was working at The N&O on Sunday evening and said we needed to come up with a nickname.

 We were throwing out ideas, and I remembered the St. Louis Cardinals of the NFL had been the “Cardiac Cards” in the 1970s.
 So I suggested “Cardiac Pack,” and we put that in the headline Monday morning.